conservationtechlab/tinyscrubcam/esp32CAMBuild/README.md

 2. Bidirectional communication between boards

 3. Light sleep gives an issue where after the board sleeps it will corrupt the images when writing to the sdcard.
 Light sleep works normally but this issue happens.
-Light sleep consumes way less power image saving doesn't seem to work though.
+Light sleep consumes way less power, image saving doesn't seem to work though.
 Saves about 50mA on rest.
 I have tried reinitalizing the sd card each time the board wakes up but no success.

-4. Improve on the edge impulse, need more training data
+4. Improve on the edge impulse, need more training data/ train a model on animals at night

+5. Possibily a better PIR sensor, although this PIR sensor does seem to work nicely

 ## Debugging